-Your admin can also remove access to your Business account, or transfer its contents to another member.
+Your admin can also remove access to your team account, or transfer its contents to another member.

 To share information with a specific subset of individuals, we recommend using shared folders.
 Shared folders are ideal for groups of people interested in collaborating on a set of files or folders together.
 The owner of a shared folder can manage membership of a shared folder by controlling who can invite new members to the folder, and removing members of the folder as needed.
 Owners can also unshare a folder entirely.